1borgy/cascade/README.md

 - **retro** 🦆 for being an early beta tester

+- **cdot** 🛹 for releasing his giant cas pack, which i'm using for automated integration testing

 - **[@wermipls](https://github.com/wermipls)** 🪱 for helping with github actions

 - **[@catppuccin](https://github.com/catppuccin/catppuccin)** 🐈‍⬛ for